-- Hold your tongue.
 If you want your children to talk to you, you need to listen, listen, listen!
 We always want to put our two cents in, to guide them, correct them, or to offer advice.
 But, speaking too soon can shut off communication rather than furthers it.

 Ask to learn more, not to subtly steer their thinking.
 They’ll spot that trick a mile away!

 When it comes time to respond, be open and tell what experience you’ve had with the issue at hand.
 Then share the values that guide your actions.
 Kids love to learn more about their parents’ experience and beliefs—as long as it’s not a lecture disguised as conversation.

-- Pray.
 This last tip should come first.
 Remember to say a quick prayer when first approached by your child.
 Pray for the ability to listen with an open heart and to be an instrument of grace.